 “The president respects intelligence and competence, and he’s got both on these issues.
 He’d have to listen to Kerry.”

-This article appeared in the Tuesday, December 11, 2012 edition of NJ Daily as Kerry in Cabinet Could Spotlight Climate.
+This article appears in the December 11, 2012 edition of NJ Daily as Kerry in Cabinet Could Spotlight Climate.